 The "changing the cube colors" idea came quite late in game development.
-Davis and Lee had implemented the pyramid level and enemies, but were unsure of what the Q*bert's goal would be.
+Davis and Lee had implemented the pyramid level and enemies, but were unsure of what Q*bert's goal would be.
 It was Ron Waxman, vice president of engineering at Gottlieb, who suggested having the cubes change color when the player landed on them.

 Q*bert is harassed by an assortment of enemies.
 "Coily" the snake appears at the top of the pyramid inside a purple ball, bouncing toward the bottom of the screen.
 Once he hits the bottom row of cubes, the snake springs out from inside, hopping around in pursuit of the little orange hero.
 Red balls also appear at the top of the pyramid, bringing bouncing death if they collide with Q*bert on the way down.

-Other threats come from "Ugg" and "Wrong-Way," a purple pig and gremlin team who bounce along the side of the cubes.
+Other threats come from "Ugg" and "Wrong-Way", a purple pig and gremlin team who bounce along the side of the cubes.
 Additionally, Q*bert has to deal with "Slick" and "Sam," two green creatures who turn cubes back to their original color when they hop on them.
 Q*bert can eliminate Slick or Sam by jumping onto them.

 Aside from some strategic hopping, Q*bert's only defenses are the spinning discs at the side of the pyramid and the green balls that bounce across the squares.
 The discs provide a quick escape, floating Q*bert back to the top of the pyramid as Coily jumps to his death in pursuit.
 The green balls freeze the enemies, giving Q*bert a free run of the pyramid for a limited time.

-contain a solenoid that creates a knocking sound inside the cabinet whenever a character falls off the pyramid, simulating the sound a character might make if it actually fell to the bottom of the cabinet.
+Dedicated upright cabinets for Q*bert contain a pinball "knocker" (a solenoid that creates a knocking sound) inside the cabinet whenever a character falls off the pyramid, simulating the sound that a character might make if it actually fell to the bottom of the cabinet.
 In some units, this sound is created by a bean bag inside the case rigged to fall.
-This resulted in more of a "thud" than the distinctive "pop" created by the solenoid equipped cabinets.Q*bert
+This resulted in more of a "thud" than the distinctive "pop" created by the knocker-equipped cabinets.

 Legendary turntablist DJ Qbert got his name from this series.